better-internet/radworks-docs/docs/using-radicle/view-share.md

 Both interfaces let you explore files and the commit history.
 Click on folders to expand them or individual files to show their syntax-highlighted content and the latest relevant commit.

-The **X commit(s)** button displays the project's commit history, including the commit message, the committer's name, and the time/date of the commit.
+Click **X commit(s)** to view project's commit history, including the commit message, the committer's name, and the time/date of the commit.
 Click on any commit to view changes, such as additions and deletions, as a diff.

+In Upstream, click **Patches** to view open, closed, or all the project's patches.

 In the web interface, click the **< >** icon to explore the state of the project at that commit.